BetterOffEd/classroom-control-pi/README.md

 # `classroom-control-pi`

-This is the classroom control repository for the Puppetizing Infrastructure class.
+This is the classroom control repository for the Puppetizing Infrastructure class at PSU.

 ## Usage